Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 Woman on Carroll Rim Trail, Painted Hills unit of the John Day Fossil Beds NM, Oregon.

 We found this trail enthralling.
 Photo opportunities abound, offering plenty of material for creativity.
-The summit offers a 360 degree view of the entire countryside.
+The summit offers a 360-degree view of the entire countryside.
 We spent nearly an hour sitting at the top of the world, listening to the wind and watching the hawks circle the skies.

 Carroll Rim has a lot going for it if you’re hiking with a family.
 For one, the trail is straightforward with only one way up and one way down.
 The 400 foot elevation gain is not difficult for anyone in relatively good health.

 Best of all, the summit is quite broad, so the overlook is relatively safe with adequate adult supervision.
-Come prepared for strong winds.
+Come prepared for strong winds

 Woman on bench at Carroll Rim.

+The best time to do this hike is in late afternoon when the sun is behind you, lighting up the Painted Hills.
 Carroll Rim offers the best view of the Painted Hills and their surrounding countryside; don’t miss it!

-Painted Cove Trail (Rating 5/5)
+Painted Cove Trail (rating 5/5)

 Painted Cove trail in the Painted Hills Unit at John Day Fossil Beds NM.